quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

   sends a Version Negotiation packet listing all the versions it supports.

-If the server leverages compatible versions and responds with a different version from the client's attempted version, it MUST NOT select a version not offered by the client.
+If the server leverages compatible versions and responds with a different version from the client's currently attempted version, it MUST NOT select a version not offered by the client.
 The client MUST validate that the version in the server's packets is one of the compatible versions that it offered and that it matches the negotiated version in the server's transport parameters.

 If the server sends a Retry, it MUST use the same version that the client provided in its Initial.
 Version negotiation takes place after the retry cycle